DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Think about this on your own for a minute.
 What do you get?
 What do you think the output means?

      Not to kill the suspense, but here's what we should get.
 The first one gives us the output `int`, which stands for integer:  a whole number like 1, 2, 3, and so on.
 The second one gives us `float`, a so-called "floating point number" like most of those we run across in Excel -- not a whole number.
 The third one gives us `str`, which tells us that it's a string.
 The fourth one is a list.
 What's the last one?
-That's a trick question:  it's a string, too, even though it looks like a number.
+It's a trick question:  it's a string, too, even though it looks like a number.

     The type function is more helpful than you might guess.
-A lot of what we do in programming is deal with variables of different types and, when necessary, convert one type to another.
+A lot of what we do in programming is deal with objects of different types and, when necessary, convert one type to another.
 The first step is to identify the type of the object of interest.
-We don't see much of that in Excel because it deals with a limited set of inputs -- basically numbers and strings.
+We don't see much of that in Excel because it deals with a limited set of inputs -- basically floating point numbers and strings.

 * `len` (length).
 This tells us the length of an object.
 To see how it works, type the following into the IPython console:
 ```python